flaviusb/weird-rpg-notes/parts-of-people.md

 - Can be a Patron
 - Destrudo/Mortido as such instead of Free Will

-Rakshasa
+The Unshaped/The Unbidden
-- Graces - Staff, Ring, Heart etc
+- Graces - Staff, Ring, Heart, Sword, Cup,  etc
-- Big enough Rakshasa can have Waypoints/Waygates inside, much like an Inner Realm
+- Big enough Unshaped can have Waypoints/Waygates inside, much like an Inner Realm

 Ghosts
 - Lose all access to Sorcery, Necromancy - can teach, though